SkaMateria/Museum_GO/README.md

 * A user should be able to add a museum to their list of museums to visit
     - A form/button in the museum show page to build this relationship
+        - Done for now, probably needs refactoring for when we have Session
     - Creates a new visit instance
+        - Done

 * A user should be able to comment on a museum page
     - A comment form on the museum show page